 Sabrina

 This version is more proactive, utilizing W Energies for more than just powering up Dratini.
 Frosmoth is a respectable threat with virtually no weakness drawback.
 Most importantly, its Powder Snow attack immediately puts the Defending Pokémon to sleep, giving your opponent only a 50% chance to attack on their next turn in most cases.
-Misty is included to power it up without using the turn’s Energy attachment on Dratini.
+Misty is included to power Frosmoth up without using the turn’s Energy attachment on Dratini, but unfortunately, it can only be used on W types.

 Frosmoth can be opened in every Genetic Apex pack.
 However, you will have to side track a little bit to get the two Misty.
 It remains a very budget deck as the only card above ◊◊ is the namesake Dragonite.